FB

 As I think about those who influenced my do-it-yourself attitude, a shop teacher also comes to mind.
 He was a big guy, with a booming voice.
 And when he saw something unsafe in the shop he would beller from wherever he was a resounding “WRONG!!”
 Everyone in the room would immediately check to see that they were being safe, as the teacher quickly moved to the student that needed some reminders.

 At another school, the welding instructor allowed me to bring in a project – a race vehicle for extra shop time.
 He said, “I have to be here anyway so you might as well get some extra practice.”
-I think he liked teaching stuff beyond the class, and I think he liked it when students want to learn more.
+I think he liked teaching stuff beyond the class, and I think he liked it when students want to apply themselves and learn more.
 He taught me how to weld engine blocks and repair castings among other things.

 A Mentor?

 One summer as a teen I engaged in a massive vehicle restoration project.
 That year, my father was in and out of the hospital most of the summer, so the project was a welcome distraction.
-I didn’t have all the knowledge or skills necessary.
+I did not have all the knowledge or skills necessary.
 However, there was a mechanic that lived down around the corner.
 He was a cut-up — the kind of guy you just don’t want your children around.
 Yet, Mike took an interest in my project and would come by periodically to answer questions and give direction.
 He is a hero, who proves a project is about much more than a thing or the cost.
 Mike fundamentally changed the direction of my life by teaching and encouraging me.

 I can also thank all the farmers in the area that I worked for.
 If you want someone that can fix anything from nothing, or create brilliance from garbage, find an old-time farmer.
 Those guys are genius in the category of do-it-yourself.
-I spent a lot of my teenage life working on a few neighbor’s farms — while unknowingly learning a ton!
+I spent a lot of my teenage life working on a few neighbor farms – while unknowingly learning a ton!

 How many friends have I also done projects with?
 We learn from each other, because Do it Yourself is NOT doing it all by yourself.

-What is Your Legacy?
+Now, What is Your Legacy?

 Who will you influence?
-And, to whom will you pass bits of your knowledge, experience and do-it-yourself enthusiasm?
+And, to whom will you pass bits of your knowledge, experience, and do-it-yourself enthusiasm?

 Hopefully you are also planning to pass along a bit of yourself.
 Whether it be a Do-it-Yourself Legacy or something else, then someday maybe a kid like me will call you a hero too.